 Although some people claim they feel better on a paleo diet, there’s no evidence from clinical trials that it helps with IBD.
-Plus, this diet can lead to vitamin D deficiency and other nutrient shortages.
+Plus, this diet may lead to vitamin D deficiency and other nutrient shortages.

 This diet was originally developed to treat celiac disease, but it has since been promoted for other gastrointestinal (GI) issues.
 The idea behind it is that the intestines don’t digest or use certain grains and sugars very well.

-What you can eat on the Specific Carbohydrate Diet:
+What you can eat on the specific carbohydrate diet:

 - most fruits and vegetables